soniaturcotte/soniaturcotte.com/writing/sport-england.md

   - climate change
 ---

-Last year, I worked with FF Studio on a pilot fund for Sport England.
+Last year, I worked with FF Studio on a new fund for Sport England.
 They have written a [great case study](https://www.ff.studio/projects/sport-england) about the work, you should start with that.

 This post expands on some of the things I am particularly proud of.